apache/incubator-kie-tools/packages/scesim-editor/README.md

 - `pnpm -F @kie-tools/scesim-editor build:dev` This is fast, but not as strict.
 It skips tests, linters, and some type checks.
 Recommended for dev purposes.
 - `pnpm -F @kie-tools/scesim-editor build:prod` The default command to build production-ready packages.
 This is the recommended build for production purposes

-## How to launch the Test Scenario Showcase
+## How to launch the Test Scenario Dev WebApp

-After building the project, you can benefit of the Showcase for development or testing scope.
+After building the project, you can benefit of the Dev Webapp for development or testing scope.
 To launch it, simply type in your terminal the following command:

 `pnpm -F @kie-tools/scesim-editor start`

-A web server with a showcase of Test Scenario editor will be launched, reachable at the following address:
+A web server with a Dev Webapp of Test Scenario editor will be launched, reachable at the following address:

 http://localhost:9004/ or http://192.168.1.128:9004/